weidagang/typing-js/README.md

 ##Overview

 Typing.js is a simple, intuitive and expressive type checking and JSON schema validation library for Node.js.
-There're some hightlights:
+The hightlights of typing.js include:

-1) a set of commonly used built-in types, i.e. int, str, array, tuple, table;
+1. a set of commonly used built-in types, i.e. int, str, array, tuple, table;
-2) C++ template like type definition with array, tuple and table;
+2. C++ template like type definition with array, tuple and table;
-3) structure based pattern matching
+3. structure based pattern matching
-4) recursive type
+4. recursive type

 ##1.
 Sample:
 ```Javascript